cisagov/ScubaGear/baselines/powerplatform.md

 In the DLP policy, connectors can also be configured to restrict read and write permissions to the data source/service.
-Connectors that cannot be blocked, also cannot be configured.
+Connectors that cannot be blocked also cannot be configured.
 Agencies should evaluate the connectors and configure them to fit with agency needs and security requirements.
-The agency should then create a DLP policy to only allow those connectors to be used in the Power Platform.
+The agency should then create a DLP policy to only allow those connectors to be used in Power Platform.

 When the Azure AD tenant is created, by default, a Power Platform environment is created in Power Platform.
 This Power Platform